 The most significant ancient testimonies are mainly located along the Appian Way.
 Powerful polygonal terraces are visible in S. Gennaro as well as a wishbone old viaduct that crosses the creek below.
-Also on the Appian Way and around the area are the remains of several small rural villas, linked to small and medium-sized properties.
-Among the most important points is the villa near the Itri train station, characterized by a monumental arch that was the portal.
+On the Appian Way and around the area are the remains of several small rural villas, linked to small and medium-sized properties.
+One of the most important point is the villa near the Itri train station, characterized by a monumental arch.
 Other significant ruins of Roman structures are conserved in S. Donato, in S. Lorenzo, Pagnano, near the Via Civita Farnese and in Punta Cetarola.
-Even in Roman times, however, Itri was sparsely populated, being merely a staging post at which travelers and especially horses could find some rest before to continue their journey.
+Even in Roman times, however, Itri was sparsely populated, being merely a staging post where travelers and especially horses could find some rest before continuing their journey.
 In the period of the decadence of the empire, Itri suffered the incursions of barbarian armies on their way along the peninsula.

 The castle was built around the eleventh century on top of a hill overlooking the Via Appia.
 At first the town was built around it and then has spread along the Appian Way.
 A third group arose in the area of Campello, but was later abandoned in the mid-fifteenth century.